esper-io/console_docs/docs/provisioning-methods/zte.md

 ![download](./images/ZTE/3-downloadCOnfig.png)

+Login to the Esper Console and navigate to the Device and Group section.
+Click on a QR code icon assosiated with any group and download the config.
 Copy the following contents from the downloaded Config file and paste it into the DPC extras.
 Click ADD.

 `
 "android.app.extra.PROVISIONING_LEAVE_ALL_SYSTEM_APPS_ENABLED": true,